01 of 08

 Don’t Leave for Tijuana Without Your Passport

-The last place you want to be is on the Mexico side of the border, trying to get back into the U.S. without your passport - or green card - or other citizenship documentation.
-The problem is that no one tells you about that when you go into Tijuana.
-You just walk across the border, easy-peasy.
+The last place you want to be is at the US/Mexico border, trying to get across it without your passport - or green card - or other citizenship documentation.

 INSTEAD: Be Prepared.